NativeScript/angular-perf-metrics/README.md

 ### Event Considerations

-In the Angular docs the directive is further enhanced with `mouseenter` and `mouseleave` events via the [HostListener](https://angular.io/api/core/HostListener) decorator.
+The directive is further enhanced in the Angular docs with `mouseenter` and `mouseleave` events via the [HostListener](https://angular.io/api/core/HostListener) decorator.

-This works the same in NativeScript regarding `HostListener`'s however only for events that are applicable for mobile platforms such as iOS and Android.
-For example we can do the following since [tap]() is a supported event binding (aka *gestures*) on the target platform:
+This works the same in NativeScript regarding the `HostListener` decorator however only for events that are applicable for mobile platforms such as iOS and Android.
+For example, [tap](https://docs.nativescript.org/interaction.html#tap) is a supported event binding (aka _gestures_) on mobile platforms:

 ```
 import { Directive, ElementRef, HostListener, inject } from "@angular/core";